rmngp/apidocs/source/index.md

 ## Authentication

-> To authorize, you will need to include the key in HTTP request headers:
+> To be authorized, you will need to include the key in HTTP request headers:

 ```shell
 curl -H "ApiKey: secret" \